Biden mulls reversing Trump rules on western grouse species

 “From changes to the buffers, to how we manage energy development, to how we manage every other activity....we are evaluating it and we are looking for input on what are the most important things to look at,” Culver said.

 Greater sage grouse once numbered in the millions across all or portions of 11 Western states.
-Scientists with the U.S. Geological Survey said earlier this year that their numbers are down 65% since 1986.
+Populations have dropped 65% since 1986, government scientists recently concluded.

-The quirky birds with long, pointed tail feathers are known for elaborate courtship display in which male birds puff up air sacs in their chests to make an odd popping sound.
+The quirky birds with long tail feathers are known for elaborate courtship displays in which males puff up air sacs in their chests to make an odd popping sound.

+Republican leaders — including Montana's Gov. Greg Gianforte and Sen. Steve Daines and Wyoming Sen. Cynthia Lummis — criticized the Biden administration plans.
+They said states should be given deference to manage wildlife and federal lands kept open to energy exploration and grazing.

+“Wyoming knows how to manage the greater sage grouse, and I’m very concerned that greater federal control will do nothing for the birds, but be devastating for ranchers and energy producers,” said Lummis, whose state has the highest concentrations of sage grouse.

+The land bureau has resumed that process.
+It will consider the original proposal and additional options, spokesperson Alyse Sharpe said.

-The court order came in a lawsuit from environmentalists that's still pending before U.S. District Judge Lynn Winmill in Idaho.
-The judge faulted the Trump administration in February for ignoring prior science on the issue.
+The order to take a new look at mining came in a lawsuit from environmentalists.
+The judge faulted the Trump administration for ignoring prior science on the issue.

-Erik Molvar with Western Watersheds Project, the lead plaintiff in the case, said falling back on the Obama-era management plans would not be enough to protect the birds.
-The plans made it too easy for oil companies and ranchers to disturb the bird's sage brush habitat, he said.
+Erik Molvar with plaintiff Western Watersheds Project said falling back on the Obama-era plans would not work, because they allowed too much disturbance of sage brush habitat, he said.

+“The Obama administration did their best to please all the different ends of the political spectrum.
+But in the end they didn’t please anybody and they didn’t give the sage grouse the habitat they needed,” Molvar said.

+Kathleen Sgamma with the Western Energy Alliance, a group representing oil and gas companies, said Friday’s move by the administration came as no surprise.

 ——